-In this post, we’ll discuss short-form and long-form content in detail, compare short-form and long-form content, highlight their strengths and weaknesses, and help you decide which one to use for your content strategy.
+In this post, I’ll walk you through both short-form and long-form content, highlight their strengths and weaknesses, and help you figure out which one makes the most sense for your content strategy.
+Let’s jump right in.

 1 Understanding Short-Form vs. Long-Form Content